tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

   to LLMs?
 - What is the difference between LLM and AI?
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?

+**The debug mode is for developers while you are coding to debug it better.
+It does not automatically make the code faster by doing some optimisations.
+Release mode is used after whole code is done as it does optimisations which will make the code faster.**